jjhenkel/docker-build-log-analysis/README.md

 # docker-build-log-analysis
 Experiments and notes related to analyzing Docker build logs and learning/associating search terms to failing logs.

+## Setup / Environment

+I try and write all of my tools/experiments with Docker---this helps later when I want to share/reproduce things.
+Nevertheless, there are some prerequisite tools I rely on:

+- A recent version of `make`
+- A recent version of `Docker`
+- `git` and other simple utilities

+I develop on various `*nix` machines (most `Debian/Ubuntu/CentOS`).
+This should be portable to `macOS` without much trouble.
+Even `Windows` would work (although driver/glue scripts would need to be ported or something like `Windows Subsystem for Linux` would need to be used).

 ## Preliminaries: Data

 To me, one of the things that will be crucial for this line of work is having a large set of candidate `<repository, Dockerfile>` pairs against which we can run `docker build ...` commands and capture logs.
 It's likely that a good portion of build attempts will fail and we can use that data for this study.